 4 Signs Your Work Instructions Need an Upgrade

 Ultimately, deciding when to make the switch will be highly dependent on available resources, leadership support, and the type of system you’re currently using (paper-based or digital).
-Use the following signs to indicate that improvements to your work instructions are required.
 Knowing that many companies are facing similar challenges will provide confidence when taking the step forward with a digital upgrade.

 Probably the most common indicator that your work instructions are ineffective — nobody is using them.
 Many times, technical writers, engineers, or training specialists, go through the effort of creating and documenting standardized procedures, but the documents end up collecting dust because they are: